PoPETS-AEC/PoPETS_ArtifactNotes/processdescription.md

 ## New artifact chair

-- Send email to candidate that was picked
+- Send invite email to candidate that was picked
 - Video call for onboarding
 - Give access to GitHub organization, Slack with other Artifact chairs from other conferences, create artifactYY@email alias
 - Make admin on past year’s instances to navigate and poke around (familiarize with things)
-- Attend current PETS if possible
+- Attend current PETS if possible, collect suggestions from authors
 - Help with potential backlog of artifact reviews
 - Help extract statistics, review slides for town hall, awards, BoF session, etc.